canro91/canro91.github.io/_posts/2020-09-02-TwoRecurringReviewComments.md

 ### Use a .editorconfig file

-After Googling a bit, a coworker came up with [this StackOverflow answer](https://stackoverflow.com/questions/53972941/how-do-i-get-a-warning-in-visual-studio-when-async-methods-dont-end-in-async) to use a `.editorconfig` file to get errors on async methods missing the `Async` suffix on any C# methods.
+After Googling a bit, a coworker came up with [this StackOverflow answer](https://stackoverflow.com/questions/53972941/how-do-i-get-a-warning-in-visual-studio-when-async-methods-dont-end-in-async) to use a `.editorconfig` file to get errors on async methods missing the `Async` suffix.

-An `.editorconfig` file to enforce the `Async` suffix looks like the one below.
+This is how to enforce the `Async` suffix inside an `.editorconfig` file,

 ```
 [*.cs]